ngx-formly/ngx-formly/demo/src/app/guides/expression-properties.md

 # Formly Expressions

-Expressions allows you to dynamically field properties.
+Expressions allow you to dynamically change field properties.
 For example, you can disable a form field dynamically.
 The value of this property can be `string` or `function`.
 You can see an example using string value [here](https://stackblitz.com/edit/angular-formly-eehxjb?file=app/app.component.ts)